jakegut/jakerg-hugo/content/now.md

 title: now
 ---

-I'm working fully remote for a Utah-based, healthcare startup: Rivet.
+I'm working fully remote at [Clever](https://clever.com) as a Software Engineer on the Infrastructure team.

-At Rivet, my primary work involves Node.js, Bazel, TypeScript and occasionally Go and Python; with a focus on Developer Experience, Build Systems, Internal Tools, and Infrastructure.

 I'm currently exapanding my Computer Science major with more college-level courses, with the goal of working on lower-level systems as a career.